smarsou/rag-chatbot/README.md

 This repository is the code of my chatbot API built using Flask and OpenAI's API, designed to enhance my portfolio website and to showcase my skills in web development and AI integration.

-Check my portfolio to give it a try : https://smarsou.fr

 ## Flask

 Flask REST API developed following the official documentation for a production-ready application.
 The project demonstrates: